 Bamboo is one of the most popular flooring options on the market today and for good reason: It’s a green, sustainable material that has the same warmth and beauty of hardwood, costs less but can last as long as hardwood with proper care and maintenance.

-Though there are various types of bamboo flooring out there and some require a professional installation, floating bamboo floors are the easiest to install by a weekend DIYer.
+Though there are various types of bamboo flooring out there and some require a professional installation, to install by a weekend DIYer.

 What are Floating Bamboo Floors?